penumbra-zone/penumbra/docs/protocol/src/assets.md

 - an *asset ID* to be an $\mathbb F_q$ element;
 - a *value* to be a typed quantity, i.e., an amount and an asset ID.

-Some asset IDs correspond to a *denomination*, an [ADR001]-style denomination trace uniquely identifying a cross-chain asset and its provenance, such as:
+All asset IDs are currently computed as the hash of a *denomination*, an [ADR001]-style denomination trace uniquely identifying a cross-chain asset and its provenance, such as:
 - `denom` (native chain A asset)
 - `transfer/channelToA/denom` (chain B representation of chain A asset)
 - `transfer/channelToB/transfer/channelToA/denom` (chain C representation of chain B representation of chain A asset)